CampusAI/CampusAI.github.io/_papers/weight_uncertainty/weight-uncertainty.md

 \end{equation}

 Where $$w^i$$ denotes the $$i$$-th Monte Carlo sample drawn from the variational posterior $$q(w^i \mid \theta)$$.
+{% include annotation.html%}

-**Notice:** Not using a closed-form in the optimization allows any combination of prior and variational posterior.
+Not using a closed-form in the optimization allows any combination of prior and variational posterior.
 Results show similar performance between closed and open forms.
+{% include end-row.html%}

+{% include start-row.html%}
 For instance, we can assume all weights follow an independent Gaussian.
 In this case $$\theta$$ will be the vector of $$\mu, \sigma$$ of each weight.
 The algorithm would look like this:
+{% include end-row.html%}

+{% include start-row.html%}
 1. Sample $$\epsilon \sim \mathcal{N} (0, I)$$.
 2. Let $$w = \mu + \sigma \circ \epsilon$$. ($$\circ$$ denotes the [Hadamard](https://en.wikipedia.org/wiki/Hadamard_product_(matrices)) or element-wise product)
 3. Let $$\theta = (\mu, \sigma)$$.